BAYKO in the Army & Navy Stores Catalogue

 Glasgow University Archive - GB 0248 HF 6/9/

-This is one of the the earliest mentions of the world's finest construction toy, by any retailer, that I've been able to unearth - so far.
+This entry is actually one of the the earliest mentions of the world's first and finest plastic construction toy, by any retail business, that I've been able to unearth - so far.

-The above item is shown courtesy of the Glasgow University Archives.
+The above item is shown courtesy of the Glasgow University Archives - though I now own a copy myself.

 Thanks to Dave Pittock for finding this excellent item for me.